mosip/registration-client/README.md

 This repository contains the two components of registration:
-1. Registration Client
+1. Registration Client (UI Component)
-1. Registration Processor
+1. Registration Services

 Refer to README in respective folders for details.